MakeSchool-Tutorials/Node-Gif-Search/P04-Add-Styling/content.md

 > [challenge]
 >
 > You've learned a lot in this tutorial!
+Try these extra challenges out if you're looking for something more:
+>
+> 1. The search box and gifs are all left-aligned.
+Get them all to be centered like the `h1` element
-If you're looking for an extra challenge, add a button that displays the trending gifs from Tenor.
+> 1. Add a button that displays the trending gifs from Tenor.
 This should not require a search term.
 Give the button a different style than the search one to flex your new styling muscles some more!

 # Feedback and Review - 2 minutes